ccdc-opensource/csd-python-api-scripts/scripts/create_castep_input/ReadMe.md

 - CSD-Core

-If you wish to run CASTEP, you will need to acquire a licence for CASTEP, this is not supplied by the CCDC.
+If you wish to run CASTEP, you will need to acquire a license for CASTEP, this is not supplied by the CCDC.

 ## Instructions on running